4IJS Photography: Alexandra Ion

 1. Monitoring, conservation, and lethal control (hunting)

-3. Population ecology, reproduction biology, and behavior
+2. Population ecology, reproduction biology, and behavior

-4. Genetics, genomics, and biogeography
+3. Genetics, genomics, and biogeography

-5. Movement ecology
+4. Movement ecology

-6. Community ecology: interspecific relations, prey-predator dynamics, scavenging, and food resources
+5. Community ecology: interspecific relations, prey-predator dynamics, scavenging, and food resources

-7. Social aspects of carnivores and mesocarnivores
+6. Social aspects of carnivores and mesocarnivores (cultural semiotics)

-8. Diseases, control, and prevention of epizootic diseases
+7. Diseases, control, and prevention of epizootic diseases

 ---